metal3d/docker-auto-dnsmasq/README.md

 ## Firewall consideration

 For secured systems that have firewall activated (firewalld, iptables...), it's possible that Docker network addresses cannot contact your "docker0" IP on DNS port.
-That problem can happens when you will use docker-compose (that creates networks to isolate containers).
+That problem can happen when you will use docker-compose (that creates networks to isolate containers).

 To test if you can contact the DNS from docker container in "docker network":